Home >

 - When signing up for ListServ and mailing list discussion groups, save your subscription confirmation letter.

-- When going away for a week or more, unsubscribe or suspend mail from discussion lists; use a vacation message.
+- When going away for a week or more, unsubscribe or suspend mail from discussion list and use a vacation message.

 - Use a separate email account for personal messages, not your business account.
 [Free web-based accounts available from "standard" providers like Gmail from Google, Yahoo!
-Mail, or MSN Hotmail.
+Mail, or Microsoft Outlook.
 These types of accounts can be checked from any web browser anywhere in the world.]

 email management - online resources

-- What you need to know about email about.com commercial web site - has a variety of email guides including the 10 most important rules of email netiquette and Outlook tips, tricks & secrets.
+- What you need to know about email Lifewire: Tech for Humans commercial web site - has a variety of email guides including the 10 most important rules of email netiquette

 - Top Ten Tips for Overcoming Email Overload by Kaitlin Duck Sherwood, author of A Beginner's Guide to Effective Email, one of the Net's first email guides.